briandipalma/flux-for-components/README.md

 ## Implementing the changes

-Deciding to use instances instead of singletons required a different approach to accessing the actors in a Flux system.
-With singletons all you had to do was `require` the modules.
+Using instances instead of singletons requires a different approach to accessing the actors in a Flux system.
+With singletons all you do is `require` the modules.

 {% highlight javascript %}
 var MessageStore = require('../stores/MessageStore');